Skip to Content

 What is Wella T18 Toner?

-You can use Wella T18 toner with a 20-volume developer to give your hair a new look but do a strand test first, especially if you have fine or thinning hair.
+You will often see Wella T18 mixed with a 20-volume developer because that is a common manufacturer pairing for this toner line.
+Still, many people with previously bleached hair choose a lower volume developer for a gentler, deposit-focused tone.
+Always do a strand test first, especially if you have fine or thinning hair.

-Used alone, Wella T18 Color Charm Toner won’t produce any results.
-Toner needs to be mixed with a developer to open the hair cuticles and deposit color.
+Used alone, Wella T18 will not work.
+Toner needs to be mixed with a developer so it can process and deposit tone.

-Read this guide to know which Wella toner can give your desired shade.
+Read this guide to know which Wella toner can give you your desired shade.

 Why Does It Work?